Create a segment to target visitors by page URL

 Goal

-We’ll now link the goal and segment to Experiment_1
+We’ll now link the goal and segment to Experiment_1 and activate it.

 Steps

-1. Link and Launch
+1. Link and launch

 Endpoint: